DuarteVDG/aw-project/micro-frontends/Menu.md

 - **Flexibility:** It can be adjusted or changed without affecting other teams or functionalities, due to its simplicity.

 ## Responsabilities
-- Display the navigation tabs: Home, Saved, News, and Profile.
+- Display the navigation tabs: Home, Saved Products, QR Code Scanner, News, and Profile.
 - Allow users to click on tabs to navigate to corresponding sections of the app.
 - Maintain a user-friendly and intuitive interface for navigation within the application.
 - Support easy integration into different parts of the application where navigation is required.